KazChe/modus-intelligent-api/WASM101.md

 ## WebAssembly is not just for the browser, but it was

 Maintainers of WebAssembly use the term `Embedding` which seems to be in reference to how a WebAssembly module/application can be integrated into a larger environment.
-This larger environment provides the WebAssemboly module to come alive and do its work.
+This larger environment provides the WebAssembly module to come alive and do its work.
 This larger environment or host provides I/O, system calls, and memory access that a WebAssembly module needs, an execution context, or a runtime.
 In its most simplest term WebAssembly module is nothing but a set of low-level instructions that needs to be `embedded` in order to do its work.

 Originally the intent for WASM was to address and target web based applications' performance in the browser.
-As developers realized that since this WASM thing can run in the browser's runtime or `web embedded` across multiple Operating Systems, then what the heck let's tweak it and extend it beyond the browser runtime, within a standaline runtime that's embedded directly on an Operating System, `Non-Web embedded`.
+As developers realized that since this WASM thing can run in the browser's runtime or `web embedded` across multiple Operating Systems, then what the heck let's tweak it and extend it beyond the browser runtime, within a standalone runtime that's embedded directly on an Operating System, `Non-Web embedded`.

 # Runtime and Host